Welcome back friends! Let’s get cozy and have a cup of tea!

 1 box of devil’s food chocolate cake mix

 Pre-heat the oven to 350F and line a baking sheet with parchment paper.

-Pour the cake mix and unsweetened cocoa into a large bowl and stir gently to incorporate.
+Open the cake mix and pour it into a large mixing bowl.

 Place the baking sheet into the oven and bake for 10 to 12 minutes depending on the power of your oven.

-1/2 cup of butter, softened
+1/2 cup of butter, melted

 1/2 teaspoon of salt